Sustainability

 My sustainable Alpaca yarn

-The alpaca yarn in our collections comes from a very well established mill in Peru, founded in 1965 and which pioneers research into sustainable farming methods and invests heavily in educating and supporting their local alpaca farmers.
+The alpaca yarn in my collection comes from a well established mill in Peru, founded in 1965 which pioneers research into sustainable farming methods and invests heavily in educating and supporting their local alpaca farmers.
 They also research into preserving the natural colours of the alpacas, ethical shearing processes and investing in housing and educational projects for the herders and local communities who live very high up in the Peruvian highlands.

 Read More: https://charlknitwear.wpenginepowered.com/journal/natural-sustainable-wool